lior099/PracticalML-Project/README.md

 The folowing packages were used by us in this poject:

-• csv

-• os

-• copy

 • numpy

+• pandas

+• sklearn

+• xgboost

+• matplotlib

+• seaborn

+• heapq

+• operator

 • torch

-• PIL

-• matplotlib

-• torchvision

-• xml

-• pytorchcv

-• pl_bolts
+• argparse

+• nni (for hyper-parameter tuning)